How to Get an Apartment For Rent With Competition in New York

 You’ll need to earn a minimum of 40 times the monthly rent in an annual income, combined with anyone else occupying the apartment.

-If you're income isn't great, learn about how you can get an apartment despite the fact.
+If your income isn't high, learn about how you can get an apartment despite the fact.

 Don't wait until the application process to actually pull up your credit report.
 It's critical that you know what will appear on our credit history before a landlord sees it.